 If indoor air is polluted then employee or family members can face sick building syndrome.
 In this situation occupants can experience acute health issues related to time spent in building with no specific illness or cause can be identified.

 When indoor quality is low then occupants can face serious health issues like cancer, heart disease or respiratory illness.
-It may start with few warning signs like sore throat, headache, dry or itchy eyes, constant coughing, fatigue, shortness of breath, congestion etc. If infants or small children show one of the symptoms then it is time for Indoor air quality monitoring.
+It may start with few warning signs like sore throat, headache, dry or itchy eyes, constant coughing, fatigue, shortness of breath, congestion etc. If infants or small children show one of the symptoms then it is time for Indoor air quality monitoring & Testing.

 Indoor air quality monitoring is a procedure of testing, assessing & identifying various pollutants present in building.
 As individuals long term health and comfort is largely depends on Indoor air quality monitoring.
 There are several methods are available to monitor / test IAQ, but here we are giving only two methods or procedures which are very popular.

 - Real Time measurements (Short Term): In this method real time monitors are used to detect pollution sources and pollutants level throughout the day.

 - Integrated Sampling (Long Term): In this method sample is collected for 8 or 24 hours on filter paper by passing calculated amount of air, then that filter paper is analysed in laboratory to detect various parameters.

 IAQ involves the climate, ventilation and Humidity.
 We conduct thorough inspections of indoor and air conditioner air by selecting important sampling points.
 Results obtained from IAQ monitoring program can be compared with the below mentioned chart to know about indoor air quality parameters.